Uterine Fibroids & Natural Treatment

 Natural Treatment Options for Uterine Fibroids

-As a naturopathic doctor, I always address the underlying root cause of the problem.
+As a naturopath, I always address the underlying root cause of the problem.
 Here are things to consider to treat fibroids naturally:

 There are many wonderful, natural ways to curb inflammation including:

 - A food allergy test or food sensitivity elimination